UBI Quick Guide to Butterfly Gardens

 -

-Patches with all tall plants may look more ‘wild’ than you or your neighbors desire, so in locations where this may be an issue, use plants that are 3 feet tall or less for most of your butterfly landscape.
+Patches with all tall plants may look more ‘wild’ than you or your neighbors desire, so in locations where this may be an issue, use plants that are 3 feet tall or less (see Short Flowering Plants below) for most of your butterfly landscape.

 -